Name: Spencer Jamison

 School: Liberty University, 2017

-Of all the companies to intern for, why did you want to intern at NextWorld?
+Why did you want to intern for NextWorld?

 After deciding that I did not want to go to medical school, I knew I needed to try something completely different.
 I looked for several different summer internships, and I ended up being presented with the once in a life-time opportunity to intern at Nextworld as a startup.
 I could not pass it up.